 Our first place finisher in the line powered category was Ralph Yamamoto’s HVAC Performance Optimization Project.
 His project was focused on tackling climate change by improving home energy efficiency.
 As we all know, heating and cooling a home consumes more energy than just about any other residential use.
-Any application that can save even a bit of energy in a single home could have a huge impact if deployed on a large scale.
+Any that can save even a bit of energy in a single home could have a huge impact if deployed on a large scale.

 Ralph’s approach tackled two different HVAC-related issues.
 The first was comparing temperature and humidity measurements for both floors of his home and then adjusting the airflow to get each floor more evenly matched.
 That way neither floor would be too hot nor too cold and the amount of heating or cooling coming from the HVAC system would be “just right” for the whole house.
-The second used AI-based analysis of vibration and sound data to ensure that his HVAC equipment was running at optimal efficiency and didn’t have any potential operational problems that might require maintenance work.
+The second used -based analysis of vibration and sound data to ensure that his HVAC equipment was running at optimal efficiency and didn’t have any potential operational problems that might require maintenance work.

 See Winning Hackster Line Powered Project Details: